Take-back system: Issues

 While the take-back system aims to create more eco-friendly businesses, there are reasons why it does not profoundly exist today.
 The main reason for this is the lack of incentives.
 Being that there are products such as cars and computers that are unappealing to transport, the consumer finds it troubling and unappealing to bring these products back.
 Also, since many consumers see refurbished products as inferior and do not trust them, it is unappealing for companies to re-manufacture their own products for reselling purposes and thus cannot profit from it.
 Without the appropriate subsidies, in some cases it becomes more beneficial for a company to use virgin materials as opposed to recycling methods as it is cheaper, swaying some away from the take-back system.

+Potential

+With implementing a take-back system the consumer is able to dispose of a product they are no longer benefiting from.
+The company can then recycle or remanufacture the used product.
+The system allows companies to save money by reusing materials for new products.
+It reduces waste in landfills and allows companies to reuse good materials like aluminum and earth materials that are rare.
+This can also lead to lower product cost because companies aren't having to pay for as many materials.